cartheur/aiventure-eami/README.md

 ## What is here

 Due to the age of the books and what computing hardware/software was state-of-the-art at the time of their printing, the demonstratable focus of Evolutionary-Adaptive Machine Intelligence (EAMI) is contained in Basic scripts run on the TRS-80 computer.
+The low-level of these algrithms are an excellent place to begin with _metal_.

 ## About the EAMI scripts